Behind My Alamy Sales – September 2025

 I also submitted plenty of images in various angle, elevation, lighting and moment of Jewel Changi Airport back in April 2019, when it first opened its doors.
 It was a huge draw then, with locals flocking to see the magnificent indoor waterfall.
 Sold to France for editorial usage.

-Trends matter most of the time.
-For any upcoming photographers interested, Alamy provides a search tool that shows contributors the most popular search terms clients are looking for, along with the number of sales in a given week.
-Unfortunately, many of the top 50–100 searches are dominated by famous people, politicians, soccer players, and premier league football teams mainly from UK and USA—subjects out of reach for photographers like me based in Singapore.
+Alamy provides a search tool that shows contributors the most popular search terms clients are looking for, along with the number of sales in a given week.
+Many of the top 50–100 searches are dominated by famous people, politicians, soccer players, and premier league football teams mainly from UK and USA—subjects out of reach for photographers like me based in Singapore.

 But that doesn’t mean I’m at a disadvantage.
 Take Labubu for example—it was trending in another market but never came close to the top 500 search terms on Alamy.
 Still, my photos of it sold well.
 I also know contributors who consistently sell huge volumes of images that don’t appear anywhere near the top 1000 search terms.

 Geography plays a role too.
 Bigger countries often mean more variety—landscapes, events, streets, and buildings—all of which can feed into more sales opportunities.
 It’s a numbers game: the fewer images you upload, the lower your chances of making sales.
-Unless, of course, your work is so niche that no one else has access to it.
+Unless your work is so niche that no one else has access to it.
 Sometimes you might shoot something obscure simply because you love it, and it sits unsold for years.
 Then suddenly, someone endorses it—and boom, it takes off.
-Labubu was exactly that.

 Nobody has the crystal ball.
 My advice?
 Shoot a variety of your interest subjects, or specialize and become a subject matter expert.
 If your subject has a scientific name, include it.
 Captions and keywords are critical—more important than the image itself—because clients find your work through words first!